fdm85/mandelLed/doc/mainpage.md

 WS2812 Sandbox based on STM32                         {#mainpage}
 ============

 Ws2812 offers flexibility regarding length/count of LEDs to be controlled.
+<a href="https://www.mikrocontroller.net/articles/WS2812_Ansteuerung">See here for details (in German)</a>
 This project is divided into two main parts.
 - Common files which implement:
   - low level driver for data output and converter of RGB values to raw data @ref Led_Data